Rolf Dobelli

 Rolf Dobelli (July 15, 1966) born in Luzern, Switzerland, is a Swiss author and entrepreneur.
+He writes books on decision-making and critical thinking.

 Life

 Dobelli studied philosophy and business administration at the University of St. Gallen where he graduated with a doctorate on the "Deconstruction of Economic Discourse" in 1995.
 He then went to work as the CFO and Managing Director in various Swissair subsidiaries.
 In 1999 he co-founded "getAbstract".

-From 2001 to 2009 Dobelli hosted a weekly television show "Seitenweise Wirtschaft" for the Swiss newspaper and media company, NZZ.
+From 2001 to 2009, Dobelli hosted a weekly television show "Seitenweise Wirtschaft" for the Swiss newspaper and media company, NZZ.
 He also wrote a weekly column on the Art of Thinking Clearly.
+He regularly writes for POLITICO, where he has conducted the very last public interview with Henry Kissinger.
+In 2024, Dobelli was a speaker at the Munich Security Conference.

-Dobelli founded WORLD.MINDS in 2008 to create a bridge between the science, business and cultural communities.
+Dobelli, who sees himself as a modern Stoic, founded World.minds in 2008 to create a bridge between the science, business and cultural communities.
 Speakers included: Nassim Taleb, Gerhard Schröder, F. W. de Klerk, and Matt Ridley.
+In March 2022, media group Axel Springer took over the majority in World.minds to extend its portfolio of Community business.

 He resigned from getAbstract in 2011 so that he could dedicate himself to writing.
 Dobelli's increasing dissatisfaction with the world of pure business was already reflected in his 2003 novel titled "35 - A Midlife Story".
 This was followed by his 2004 book, "And what do you do for a living" and his 2007 book "Who am I?
 777 indiscreet questions."

 "Avoid news consumption"

 Dobelli advises his readers to "avoid news consumption".
 He cites "fifteen reasons to avoid news" in a 2013 blog post.
 It is the subject of a book in English titled, "Stop Reading the News: How to cope with the information overload and think more clearly".
 Dobelli's writings are sometimes controversial.
 The Guardian newspaper columnist Madeleine Bunting has even gone so far as accusing his ideas on news of being "dangerous".
-In 2020, Dobelli stated on China Television that news is "A Disease for the Brain", stating further, "10 years ago I decided to go completely without news – no newspapers, no online news, no television, no radio – and it's been a very rewarding journey for me.
-I've saved a lot of time.
-I have more concentration…and have less anxiety."
 In 2020, in a conversation with Rob Wijnberg Dobelli said, "news focuses mainly on exceptional events.
 It doesn't help you to fundamentally to understand the world.
 And it makes you cynical and anxious".
+In 2024, the New York Times referenced his book in an article by Ginia Bellafante about news fatigue.